Science and Technology on a Mission!

 For more than 60 years, the Lawrence Livermore National Laboratory (LLNL) has applied science and technology to make the world a safer place.

-We have and opening for a Radiological Control Technician (RCT) in the ES&H Directorate to support the National Ignition Facility (NIF) and Photon Sciences Principal Directorate.
+We have an opening for a Radiological Control Technician (RCT) in the ES&H Directorate to support the National Ignition Facility (NIF) and Photon Sciences Principal Directorate.
 You will complete qualifications as a DOE RCT through the LLNL RCT training program and provide radiological control functions, health physics counting lab support and operation and maintenance of radiological monitoring equipment in support of multi-shift operations; perform radiological and beryllium surveys and measurements; oversee radiological aspects of work performed by NIF technicians; perform decontamination and maintenance on equipment contaminated with radioactive materials and/or beryllium.

-This position will be filled at either the 571.2 or 571.3 level depending on your qualifications.
+These positions will be filled at either the 571.2 or 571.3 level depending on your qualifications.
 Additional job responsibilities (outlined below) will be assigned if you are selected at the higher level.

 - Provide general technical support, guidance and monitoring in radiation protection, to assist programmatic personnel in the safe performance of facility and experimental operations.
 Monitor and assist NIF radiation workers in safe radiological work practices.